-- Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - A Programme Handbook that includes information about the learning resources, the procedures for assessment and examinations and advice on study skills. - The Virtual Learning Environment (VLE): This provides access to teaching materials (including lessons, activities and assignments) for each module studied and a student discussion board (for credit-bearing modules only, not applicable to the 35 and 50 hour non-credit bearing individual modules). - Access to 'Ask an Academic' providing the opportunity for discussion with both an RVC academic and module cohort. - Participate in occasional scheduled, online activities, such as forums and 'live' teaching. - A Reader containing photocopied journal articles and book chapters (dependent upon the module taken this item may be supplied online). - Textbooks for certain modules (dependent upon the module taken, this item may be supplied online). - A Model Examination paper and Examiner's 'report (degree modules only).
-These provide generic feedback. - The Programme Regulations contain full details of the syllabus, programme structure, assessment regulations, degree classification criteria, etc. - Access to the University of London Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - Access to the Royal Veterinary College Online Library. - Access to the University of London library registered students may use the resources located within the Senate House library. - Access to the Royal Veterinary College libraries, subject to appointment. - A Royal Veterinary College email account and access to the wider RVC community - A University of London email account and web area for personal information management.
+- Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources. - Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - A Programme Handbook that includes information about the learning resources, the procedures for assessment, examinations and advice on study skills. - The Virtual Learning Environment (VLE): This provides access to teaching materials (including lessons, activities and assignments) for each module studied and a student discussion board (for credit-bearing modules only, not applicable to the 35 and 50 hour non-credit bearing individual modules). - Access to 'Ask an Academic' providing the opportunity for discussion with both an RVC academic and module cohort.
+Participate in occasional scheduled, online activities, such as forums and 'live' teaching. - A selection of readings to be read alongside the teaching materials.
+This will include photocopied journal articles and book chapters. - Textbooks for certain modules (dependent upon the module taken, this item may be supplied online). - A Model Examination paper and Examiner's 'report (degree modules only).
+These provide generic feedback. - The Programme Regulations contain full details of the syllabus, programme structure, assessment regulations, degree classification criteria, etc. - Access to the University of London Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - Access to the Royal Veterinary College Online Library, which supports the teaching and research activities of the College. - Access to the University of London library registered students may use the resources located within the Senate House library. - Access to the Royal Veterinary College libraries, subject to appointment. - A Royal Veterinary College email account and access to the wider RVC community - A University of London email account and web area for personal information management.